ericphanson/SDPAFamily.jl/docs/src/installation.md

 ## Installation

 This package is not yet registered in the General registry.
-To install, type `]` in the julia command prompt, then execute
+To install, type `]` in the Julia command prompt, then execute

 ```julia
 pkg> add https://github.com/ericphanson/SDPAFamily.jl